sanjayuconn/Portfolio_Projects/README.md

     No low-latency requirement.
-    Probability of prediction is useful to recommend ighest probability links
+    Probability of prediction is useful to recommend highest probability links

 [ProjectLink](https://github.com/sanjayuconn/Facebook-Friend-Recommendation-System)

 ## 4. UBER-Taxi-demand-prediction
 Problem Statement:

-    To find number of pickups, given location cordinates(latitude and longitude) and time, in the query reigion and surrounding regions.
+    To find number of pickups, given location cordinates(latitude and longitude) and time, in the query region and surrounding regions.

 Performance metrics: